solana-foundation/developer-content/content/guides/advanced/verified-builds.md

    to verify builds.
 Solana Verify CLI is currently maintained by [Ellipsis Labs](https://ellipsislabs.xyz/) and can be installed using Cargo.
    The verify process will soon move into the [Anza](https://www.anza.xyz/) tool suite.
-The general way of verifiying builds will stay very similar though.
+The general way of verifying builds will stay very similar though.

 You can install it by running: